DocRaptor/docraptor-ruby/README.md

 )
 ```

-Documents created synchronously like above are limited to 60 seconds of generation time, the [asynchronous method](examples/async.rb) allows up to 10 minutes.
+## Next Steps

+- Optionally store and get a URL for your converted document with <a href="https://docraptor.com/document-hosting">document hosting</a>.</li>
+- View more <a href="examples">code examples</a> with error handling, asynchronous creation, file saving, and document hosting.</li>
-Our [styling documentation](https://docraptor.com/documentation/style) and [knowledge base](https://help.docraptor.com) contain tips and guides on creating headers, footers, page numbers, table of contents, and much more.
+- Perfect your document styling with our <a href="https://help.docraptor.com">knowledge base</a>, <a href="https://docraptor.com/documentation/style">style and formatting reference</a>, and <a href="https://docraptor.com/documentation/api">API reference</a>.
+Easily add headers and footers, page breaks, page numbers, table of contents, and much more!</li>

 ## More Help

-DocRaptor has a lot of more [styling](https://docraptor.com/documentation/style) and [implementation options](https://docraptor.com/documentation/api).

 Stuck?
-We're experts at using DocRaptor so please [email us](mailto:support@docraptor.com) if you run into trouble.
+We're experts at turning HTML into PDFs so please [email us](mailto:support@docraptor.com) if you run into trouble.

 ## Development